rdnewman/loba/readme/log.md

 ##### `logger`

-`logger: some_log` will cause logging to occur and will specify a logger to write to instead of following default logging behavior.
+`logger: some_log` will cause logging to occur and specifies a specific Logger to write to instead of following default logging behavior.

 ##### `logdev`